AkshitMehra1/MS-Teams-Clone-Flutter/README.md

 Android app developed for Microsoft Engage 2021.
 This android app allows users to communicate with Group Video Calling and Text messaging support.

 ## About me
 I'm Akshit Mehra, a Student at MAIT currently pursuing B.Tech in CSE.
-I'm a third year student and I'm thankful to Microsoft for providing me this opportunity to compete and enhance my skills as an app developer
+I'm a third year student and I'm thankful to Microsoft for providing me this opportunity to compete and enhance my skills as an app developer.

 ## The Challenge